ewald

 Crate Docs PyPI

 This library is for Python and Rust.
-Supports GPU, or thread-pooled CPU.
+It supports GPU, and thread-pooled CPU.

-Uses Rayon to parallelize as thread pools.
+This uses Rayon to parallelize computations in thread pools.
 Support for SIMD (256-bit and 512-bit), is planned.
-To use on an nVidia GPU, enable the cuda feature in Cargo.toml.
+To use on an nVidia GPU, enable either the cufft or vkfft feature in Cargo.toml.
+We use these GPU FFT libraries to compute.
+Note that they both use the Cuda driver internally; VKFFT is configured with a Cuda backend.
+VkFFT is currently broken; don't use it.

 Used by the Daedalus protein viewer and molecular dynamics program, and the Dynamics library.

-Uses f32 for Lennard Jones and Coulomb interactions.
+Uses f32 for Coulomb interactions.
 Energy sums are computed as f64.

 use rayon::prelude::*;